yiisoft/yii2-docker/README.md

 ## Setup

-    cp .env-dist .env
+    cp .env.example .env

 Adjust the versions in `.env` if you want to build a specific version.
+See .env-dist for details.

 > **Note:** Please make sure to use a matching combination of `DOCKERFILE_FLAVOUR` and `PHP_BASE_IMAGE_VERSION`